 Why is an HRIS important?

+Before you try to figure out how to choose the right HRIS, let's see why it is so important for organizations.
 The world loves spreadsheets.
 But you must admit that manual data entry and calculations leads to an unnecessary number of errors and confusion.
 Unlike spreadsheets, an HRIS brings an end to manual HR management.

 The time you would spend extracting employee information from files and cabinets is reduced to a matter of seconds with an HRIS.
 Data is easily accessible and reports can be generated effortlessly.
 With the time saved in capturing and processing employee data, you can get an overall picture of your organization and also make meaningful decisions.
 You can also resolve different workplace challenges before they become too big to handle.